Back to Blog

 Top 10 facts or myths about Cost Index

-Figure 1: Cost Index simple representation
+Figure 1: Airline Cost Index formula

 The purpose of the Cost Index is to capture the relationship between time cost and fuel cost.
 A good example of its benefit is the balance between maintenance costs and fuel costs.